ManuelHuber-Github/Agricultural-SandboxNL/README.md

 All information is openly avialable and should give the opportunity to enhance research for agricultural monitoring and to create operational applications.
 The structure of this repostitory is the follwoing:
 1) Sentinel 1 GRD
-  - Database creation/mining
+  - Database creation
   - Introduction script
 3) Sentinel 1 Inter.
 Coherence
-  - Database creation/mining
+  - Database creation
   - Introduction script
 5) Sentinel 2
-  - Database creation/mining
+  - Database creation
   - Introduction script
 6) SandboxNL projects
   - Established concepts to create applications